mnemyx/8170-2/README.md

 ==================================================================
-	m or M		IMPORTANT: transforming camera view to simulation control (default: camera) p or P		switches from ortho to perspective views (default: perspective) r or R      resets the simulation, so if you change parameters - this will re-read them q or ESC	quit
+	m or M		IMPORTANT: transforming camera view to simulation control (default: camera) p or P		switches from ortho to perspective views (default: perspective) r or R      	resets the simulation, so if you change parameters - this will re-read them b or B		changs from blend to non-blend mode q or ESC	quit

 MOUSE COMMANDS
 ==================================================================
 	SIMULATION:
 	RMB		opens menu
 	LMB 		triggers selected option

 	CAMERA: 		  left button		 |	   middle button  	|		right button